caxylive/Net_Projects/projects/003 - Inter-Site Connectivity Using EIGRP in a Subnetted Network/README.md

 ### **New York Router (R2)**
 #### **DHCP and DNS Configuration**

-While devices in San Francisco will be assigned Static IPs, DHCP will be implemented for clients in New York R2.
+While devices in San Francisco were assigned Static IPs, DHCP was implemented for clients in New York R2.

 | Description                                                |     Command (R1)   | Command (R2)                                           |
 |------------------------------------------------------------|:------------------:|--------------------------------------------------------|